jeeneo/rootless-viperfx/readme.md

 # Run ViperFX without rooting your Phone (kinda)
+Tested on Android 15/OneUI 7

 ## What this is:
 1. ViperFX on your Android without rooting it or voiding the warranty/bootloader unlocking
-2. A rooted virtualized environment separate from your existing Android (using closed source Virtual Master)
+2. A rooted virtualized environment (Android 7.1) separate from your existing Android (using closed source Virtual Master)
-3. Android 7.1 (Android 9/11 wouldn't root or run VFX correctly)

 ## What this IS NOT:
 1. A system pipe for audio for all your Audio (only what you play in the VM gets piped)